KelinLyu/KGLEngine/README.md

 ```
 Note that the invert variables askes the shader to calculate one minus the actual value for the final result.

-Finally, here are the remaining properties:
+Finally, here are the remaining fields:
 ```
 float reflectionIntensity;
 void setReflectionMap(Texture* texture);